Get

 Is my cat too old for vaccines?

 Generally, veterinarians no longer consider cats “too old” for most things.
 Sometimes, senior cats need the immunity provided by vaccines far more than adult cats.
-Discuss what risk factors exist for your senior cat—such as time spent outside, boarding around other cats and dogs, and any medical conditions—with your veterinarian to determine which vaccines they recommend and how often.
+Discuss what risk factors exist for your senior cat—such as time spent outside, boarding around other cats and dogs, and any medical conditions—with a veterinarian to determine which vaccines they recommend and how often.

 divider 1 paws